entzmingerc/nb_drumcrow/README.md

 | splash | amount of randomness applied to the frequency | 0, 3 | 0 |

 ## Envelopes (Amp, LFO, Note)

+The 3 envelopes, `amp`, `lfo`, and `note` are functionally identical, but have different values when loading the init preset.
+`amp` modulates amplitude by 1.0, loop is off, and reset is on. `lfo` loop is on and reset is off. `note` loop is off and reset is on.

 | Parameter | Description | Range | Default |
 |-----------|-------------|-------|---------|
 | amp -> max freq | modulation depth of maximum frequency | -1, 1 | 0 |